uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 In October of 2011, the TRC–ICTJ initiative prepared and supported a group of Mi’kmaq youth reporters at the Halifax National Event.
 They interviewed Survivors and documented the TRC event.
 At a follow-up retreat in the community, the young reporters discussed their experiences and produced a documentary called _Our Legacy, Our Hope_.[^126]
-In 2012, the documentary was presented at the Youth Dialogue during the TRC’s National Event<!--x-->
+In 2012, the documentary was presented at the Youth Dialogue during the TRC’s National Event <!-- page 302 -->in Saskatchewan.[^127]
-in Saskatchewan.[^127]
 Some of the youth also presented this documentary to international policymakers at the United Nations Permanent Forum on Indigenous Issues in 2012.[^128]

 The Commission’s interactions with youth indicated that young people care deeply about the past.